Staff

 English |

-We will continue to complete our work in English through a chosen text.
-This half term, we will continue to read the text ‘Boy in the Tower’ by Polly Ho-Yen Using this story, we will complete short writing activities, comprehension, grammar activities and complete longer pieces of writing using a plan, write, edit sequence of lessons.
-Guided Reading will continue every day for all the children, and in these sessions Y6 children will also be reading their Y6-Y7 Manchester transition text ‘Quiet Storm’ by Kimberly Whittam. |
+As in previous years, we will continue to complete our work in English through a chosen text.
+This half term, we will read the text ‘The Lion, the Witch and the Wardrobe’ by C S Lewis.
+Using this story, we will complete short writing activities, comprehension, grammar activities and complete longer pieces of writing using a plan, write, edit sequence of lessons.
+Guided Reading will continue every day for all the children.
+Handwriting lessons and spelling lessons will continue throughout each week. |

 Maths |